-One of the most important steps that a non-profit organization (“NPO”) can take to mitigate risk, safeguard assets, and improve financial reporting is to create and maintain a strong system of internal controls.
+Creating and maintaining a strong internal control system is one of the most important steps that nonprofit organizations (“NPO”) and charitable organizations can take to mitigate risk, safeguard assets, and improve financial reporting.

 - there is a greater atmosphere of trust,